 Easter Happenings and Hoppenings

-The month of April is packed with community activities to celebrate Easter — most of them before the big day itself: egg hunts, Easter crafts, dressing children in pastel colors, bunny photos, dyeing eggs and even floating egg hunts.
+Easter is April 5th, celebrate with a variety of festive community events, many taking place in the days leading up to the holiday.
+From egg hunts, Easter crafts, dressing children in pastel colors, bunny photos, dyeing eggs and even floating egg hunts.

 Reserve Tickets to Shows & Performances